MeowoeM/ACQR/Readme.markdown

 Progess
 ------------
 1. Analyze the format of Animal Crossing QR codes(90%)
-2. Find the proper palette for any uploaded image(60%)
+2. Find the proper palette for any uploaded image(completed)
 3. Generate QR codes(nayuki-lib)
-4. web UI(TODO)
+4. web UI(60%)